Ka'b ibn Zuhayr

 Kaʿb ibn Zuhayr (كعب بن زهير) was an Arabian poet of the 7th century, and a contemporary of the Islamic prophet Muhammad.

 Ka'b ibn Zuhayr was the writer of Bānat Suʿād (Su'ād Has Departed), a qasida in praise of Muhammad.
 This was the first na'at in Arabic.
 This is the original Al-Burda.
-He recited this poem in front of Prophet Muhammad after embracing Islam.
-The Prophet was so moved that he removed his mantle and wrapped it over him.
-This original Burdah is not as famous as the one composed by Imam al-Busiri even though Prophet Muhammad had physically wrapped his mantle over Ka'b, not in a dream like in the case of Imam al-Busiri.
+He recited this poem in front of Muhammad after embracing Islam.
+Muhammad was so moved that he removed his mantle and wrapped it over him.
+According to traditional accounts, the mantle has been preserved as a relic.
+This original Burdah is not as famous as the one composed by Imam al-Busiri even though Muhammad had physically wrapped his mantle over Ka'b, not in a dream like in the case of Imam al-Busiri.